It’s All in the Package: the Littoral Combat Ship’s Mission Modules

 - DID – Raytheon’s Griffin Mini-Missiles.
-The NLOS-LS replacement, with just a 3 nautical mile range.
+The initial NLOS-LS replacement, with just a 3 nautical mile range.
 Has already been mounted on some Cyclone Class patrol boats, but swapped out for Hellfire-L radar-guided fire and forget missiles.

 - DID – Cheap, Fast, Deadly: The NETFIRES “Missiles in a Box” Program (updated).
 DII FOCUS on NLOS-LS.
 Program canceled.

 - US DARPA – Tactically Exploited Reconnaissance Node (TERN).
 See also the Phase I solicitation #DARPA-BAA-13-28.
 Not a component yet, but could become one for LCS-2 ships after FY 2016.